-There is much here for enthusiasts of local history, but since these artefacts have been relatively little studied in the past, it is hoped that they will also attract a national and international audience via the exhibition and supporting website favershamcharters.org (which will go live when the exhibition opens).
+There is much here for enthusiasts of local history, but since these artefacts have been relatively little studied in the past, it is hoped that they will also attract a national and international audience via the exhibition and supporting website favershamcharters.org.
 They help tell story of the town’s medieval prosperity and its place in the forefront of developing local government through the ages.

 But the exhibition is not just for historians.
 Artists and makers will find much to inspire them ― illuminated manuscripts, ornament, calligraphy, bookbinding, metalworking, leatherworking, mapmaking and silkwork.
 Children will enjoy identifying materials and having a go at medieval handwriting, perhaps even making their own illuminated manuscripts and decorated seals.

-The aim is to share Faversham’s extraordinary treasures and to inspire new insights into the town’s rich and unique heritage.
-The exhibition was conceived during the lockdown periods of 2020-21 by a small team of local historians and archivists working with the town council, meeting almost entirely via Zoom.
+The aim of the exhibition is to share Faversham’s extraordinary treasures and to inspire new insights into the town’s rich and unique heritage.
 Local experts Darius Wilson Associates were the natural choice for the design and construction of the exhibition itself and they have used state-of-the-art museum technology to ensure the highest standards of security and conservation and to present a dramatic and inspiring environment for these precious artefacts.

 This project has been achieved entirely through funding provided by local organisations, Faversham Town Council, The Edward Vinson Charitable Trust, Faversham Heritage Fund and Henry Hatch Charity of Faversham Municipal Charities, Bensted’s Charity, Queenborough Fisheries Trust and Swale Borough Council